Scott Timmins

-Scott Timmins (born September 11, 1989) is a Canadian professional ice hockey player who is currently playing for the Melbourne Mustangs of the Australian Ice Hockey League (AIHL).
-He was selected by the Florida Panthers in the 6th round (165th overall) of the 2009 NHL Entry Draft.
+Scott Timmins (born September 11, 1989) is a Canadian professional ice hockey player who is a centre for the Melbourne Mustangs of the Australian Ice Hockey League (AIHL).
+He was selected by the Florida Panthers in the sixth round (165th overall) of the 2009 NHL entry draft.

 Playing career

 Scott grew up in Hamilton, Ontario where he spent most of his minor hockey career playing for the Hamilton Reps of the Alliance Pavilion League.
 He led his Reps team to an Alliance Championship in Minor Midget in 2004–05 before being a 5th round choice (98th overall) of the Kitchener Rangers in the 2005 OHL Priority Selection.

 Timmins was reassigned the following season to the Burlington Cougars Jr.A. club of the Ontario Junior Hockey League (OHA) for the 2005–06 season.
 The following year, he signed with the Rangers for the 2006–07 season.

 On April 24, 2010, Timmins, with the Ontario Hockey League's Windsor Spitfires, scored a natural hat trick against the Kitchener Rangers during game 6 of the OHL Western Conference final.
 The final score was 6–4, in favour of Windsor.

 Timmins made his NHL debut with the Florida Panthers during the 2010–11 season on February 1, 2011, and scored his first NHL goal a day later against Alex Auld of the Montreal Canadiens.

 On September 28, 2013, Timmins was traded by the Panthers to the New Jersey Devils in exchange for Krystofer Barch.
 During his tenure with the Devils, he was primarily assigned to AHL affiliate, the Albany Devils.

 Unsigned over the summer leading into the 2015–16 season, Timmins accepted a try-out offer to attend the San Jose Barracuda AHL training camp on September 28, 2015.
 He made the inaugural opening night roster with the Barracuda.

 As a free agent the following off-season, Timmins left North America to sign a one-year contract abroad, agreeing with German club, Straubing Tigers of the Deutsche Eishockey Liga on July 27, 2016.
 In the 2016–17 season, Timmins contributed offensively with the Tigers, producing 12 goals and 27 points in 46 games.

 On August 14, 2017, Timmins left Germany as a free agent, signing to an initial one-year contract in the neighbouring EBEL, with Austrian club, Dornbirn Bulldogs.

 After two seasons with Dornbirn, Timmins left the Bulldogs as a free agent and continued in the EBEL, signing with Hungarian competitors, Fehérvár AV19, on April 10, 2019.

 Timmins joined the Melbourne Mustangs of the AIHL in 2022, finishing fifth overall in the league for scoring in the 2022 season before re-signing for 2023.
 Timmins was awarded the AIHL Regular Season Most Valuable Player for 2023, leading the league with 82 points in 26 games during the regular season, before going on to score a further four points in three games during the playoffs, in which the Mustangs won the Goodall Cup as AIHL champions.